 Before you store away the chocolate chip cookies, let me say, congratulations!
 You have leftovers, and that is an achievement and a sign of strong willpower right there!
 We are not that strong here, at Somebody Feed Seb…

-Cool your Choc Chip Cookies to room temperature, then layer them in air-tight containers, separating the cookies with a sheet of baking parchment in between.
+Cool your Milk Chocolate Chip Cookies to room temperature, then layer them in an airtight container, separating the cookies with a sheet of baking parchment in between.
 Store the airtight boxes at room temperature, away from direct heat sources or sunlight (you don’t want the chocolate to melt).
 Eat them within 3-4 days, if they last that long!

 Other Delicious Cookie Recipes

-If you’ve had enough of our Chocolate Chip Cookies with Nutmeg, here are some suggestions for your next bake:
+If you’ve had enough of our Chocolate Chip Cookies with Nutmeg, try our Glute-Free Chocolate Chip Cookies.
+Here are some other suggestions for your next bake:

 - Refined Sugar-Free Oat Cookies with Cranberries and Pistachios